 - Remove from heat and let the oatmeal rest for 5 minutes before serving so it has more time to thicken up.
 Carefully taste (it’s hot!) and add maple syrup or honey if you’d like sweeter oatmeal (I used tart apples, so I added 1 tablespoon).

-- Divide the mixture into individual bowls and serve with any toppings you'd like.
-If you're saving extra portions for later, let them cool to room temperature, then cover and refrigerate for up to 4 days.
-Leftovers reheat well in the microwave, and would likely reheat well on the stove, too, if you add some extra water to loosen it up.
+- Divide the mixture into individual bowls and serve with any toppings you’d like.
+If you’re saving extra portions for later, let them cool to room temperature, then cover and refrigerate for up to 4 days.
+Leftovers reheat well in the microwave, and would likely reheat well on the stove if you add some extra water to loosen them up.